Category Archives: Philanthropy

 Alumni chapters coordinate with student organizations (SGA, fraternities, sororities, academic clubs) to host live virtual campus tours where current students walk K-8 children through campus via smartphone or camera—showing dorms, the yard, dining halls, the library, labs, and student hangout spots.
 Go beyond static tours: arrange for interested students to virtually “sit in” on actual college classes, club meetings, or rehearsals.
 Let them see what college life really looks like in real-time.
 Schedule Q&A sessions where kids can ask current students anything.
 This works for any chapter regardless of geographic distance and makes the campus feel accessible and alive.

-The goal: make HBCU campuses feel like second homes before kids even reach high school.
+The goal: Make HBCU campuses feel like second homes before kids even reach high school.
 When college decisions come, they won’t be choosing the unknown—they’ll be coming home.

 Disclaimer: This article was assisted by ChatGPT and ClaudeAI.